santoshbd67/lambdafunction/README.md

 * Configure a new rule or select an existing one.
 Set the rule schedule according to how frequently you want to check for insecure  security groups.

 * Click on "Add."
+ # Test the Lambda Function:
+ * Manually trigger the Lambda function for testing purposes.

+* Check the CloudWatch Logs for the Lambda function to view the execution output and any potential errors.

+ # Monitor Emails:
+ * Verify that SNS is sending emails by checking the email address specified in Subscription.

+ * Monitor the Lambda function's CloudWatch Logs for any issues.